English at Firthmoor Primary School

 EYFS (Nursery – Reception)

-At Firthmoor Primary School, we teach phonics through Letters & Sounds.
-This is a detailed systematic programme for teaching phonics skills through six phases.
-In the early stages, the Letters & Sounds programme is enhanced using actions associated with each of the 42 letter sounds.
-The multi-sensory method engages children more effectively in their learning.
+At Firthmoor Primary School, we teach phonics through Little Wandle Letters & Sounds.
+This is a detailed systematic programme for teaching phonics skills through five phases.

-Daily phonics lessons are carried our in both Nursery and Reception and are fundamental for children to be able to decode by segmenting and blending as they learn to read.
-Group sessions are used to deliver new sounds.
-Following a teacher led activity, children have opportunities to apply their learning through a variety of tasks that match their ability and interest.
+Daily phonics lessons are carried out in Early Years and KS1 and are fundamental for children to be able to decode by segmenting and blending as they learn to read.
+Assessments are carried out every 6 weeks to inform teachers of children’s progress.
+Catch up sessions are delivered on a daily basis for those children who require additional support.

 As the children start school in Reception, parents are invited to a phonics information meeting at which the acquisition of early skills is explained.
 Staff model how parents might support their child to develop skills of book handling, sequencing and prediction through a story without words.
 To support parents’ knowledge of the teaching of phonics, staff model blending and segmenting using crisp, clear letter sounds.
-All parents receive a free, magnetic whiteboard and letters to support learning at home.
+Parents are made aware of the importance of the phonic journey for their child.

 Key Stage One (Y1-Y2)

-At the end of Y1, children are expected to be secure in Phase 5 of Letters & Sounds.
-The National Phonics Screening Check is also completed by all children in Y1 in the summer term.
+At the end of Y1, children are expected to be secure in Phase 5 of Little Wandle Letters & Sounds.
+The National Phonics Screening Check is also completed by all children in Y1 in the Summer Term.
 This comprises of 40 real and nonsense words which are matched to the phonics children will have learned throughout EYFS and Y1.

 Those children who fail to reach the expected standard in Y1 are provided with additional support in Y2.